vollinaji173778/newrepo/README.md

-Quentin Tarantino's "Kill Bill" duology, released in 2003 and 2004, showcased his signature style of nonlinear storytelling and homage to genre cinema.
+Sofia Coppola's "Lost in Translation" (2003) won the Academy Award for Best Original Screenplay and earned critical praise for its intimate portrayal of loneliness and connection.